 '''

 $ cd /root/

 chmod +x vim_upgrade_orchestrator.py

-#./vim_upgrade_orchestrator.py -f <file_based_image_absolute_path> -s 3.6.3 -n 4.2.4 --
+#./vim_upgrade_orchestrator.py -f <file_based_image_absolute_path> -s 3.6.6 -n 4.4.3 --

-finish_upgrade_with_reboot option <", separated compute nodes in quotes"> [-y]
+finish_upgrade_with_reboot "compute-1,compute-2"

 Use -y, if no interactive mode is required.

 '''

 - 14. For pods getting upgraded from Cisco VIM 3.x, Ceph volume continues to run in simple mode.
 Migrate the Ceph volume type to LVM. - a.
-Use the tool provided in the installer-4.2.4/tools/ directory to find out the Ceph nodes that are pending for migration to LVM as Ceph volume.
+Use the tool provided in the installer-4.4.3/tools/ directory to find out the Ceph nodes that are pending for migration to LVM as Ceph volume.
 To execute the tool, use the command:

 '''

-cd /root/installer-4.2.4/tools
+cd /root/installer-4.4.3/tools

 python ceph_migration_status.py

 '''

 b.
 Move each Ceph node from simple to LVM mode by performing a remove storage operation followed by an add storage operation for each storage node.
-Ensure that Ceph is in HEALTH_OK state before initiating each add/remove storage operation.
+Ensure that Ceph is in HEALTH\OK state before initiating each add/remove storage operation.
 For Micropod, you can migrate the Ceph volume type by performing a replace controller operation for each controller node.